Backing up a course from moodle.yorku.ca

 - On the Backup settings page, select the elements of the course you would like to include in the backup, and then click Next.

-- On the next page, select the specific activities and resources you would like to include in the backup, and click Next.
+- On the next page, select the specific activities and resources you would like to include in the backup, keeping in mind the above list of items to be excluded and click Next.

 - On the Confirmation and review page:

 - Edit the Filename to something you will be able to recognize, such as the course code and backup date.Review all the Backup settings and Included items.You can go back and change any of the items by clicking Previous at the bottom of the page.